Domain Switch & Leaving Posteo Behind

 I already had a domain (flosch.at), but I didn't like it as much as I did when I first registered it.
 And now that I started to think about using it as my mail address, I liked it even less.
 So the first thing i had to do, was to find a new domain, which I would also be fine with to use it as mail address.

 One important thing was that it had to be short.
 I don't want to type my full name into the command line, nor do I want it at the end of my e-mail address.
 So, I did some research on available top level domains and tried to find some, which cleverly mix with my name and the TLD to make it short.
-At first I didn't find any, but then I discovered the finnish top level domain .fi.
+At first I didn't find any, but then I discovered the finnish top level domain .fi

 Whenever there are multiple Florians in a group I'm part of, people tend to refer to to me using a nickname version of my lastname: Schrofi .
-I checked and found that schro.fi was still available, a rather cheap domain and it ticked all the boxes, so I purchased it.
+I checked and found that schro.fi

 Setting up the new domain for my website was a piece of cake, I just updated the DNS records to point to my IP, updated the nginx configuration, ran certbot to get SSL certificates and it was good to go.